asprasad/treebeard/README.md

 # tree-heavy
-A compiler for gradient boosting tree inference.
+A compiler for the gradient boosting trees.

+# To build the tree-heavy project
+mkdir build && cd build
+bash ../scripts/gen.sh
+bash ../scripts/build.sh